schlomo/sops-check/docs/design.md

 ### Output formats

-The compliance checker should support at least textual output intended for display to users as well as JSON output to make results machine readable.
+The compliance checker should support at least textual output intended for display to users as well as machine readable output in the [SARIF format][sarif].

 ## Non-Goals